arthur-gallois/Twinews-adapted/README.md

  * **twinews-rankings**: A GridFS mongo database.
 Corresponds to models outputs.
 Keys are lda-RHG9H-v1 first 5 letters of the hash of the config of the model instance following by the evaluation split version.
 The data inside must follow the same guideline.

+# How to get the text of a news?

+Use `twinews.utils.getNewsText(url)` to get the text (which correspond to the field `detokText`) and `twinews.utils.getNewsSentences(url)` to get the text (which correspond to the field `detokSentences`) that is already tokenized by word and sentences.

 # Splits (evaluation data)

 Splits corresponds to all dataset splits with candidates to rank and stats.